josefnorlin/josefnorlin.github.io/_posts/2020-02-29-windows-like-a-mac-(for-developers).md

-### Set Up Git and SSH keys for Windows and Ubuntu
+### Step 4.
+Set Up Git and SSH keys for Windows and Ubuntu
 Now, when we have our shell we need to add our SSH keys so both Windows with supposedly Visual Studio Code and our newly created terminal can use them.

 1. We'll start installing Chocolatey (like Homebrew for Mac).
 Press Win + R and type "Powershell", then right-click it and open with "Run as administrator"